aragon/multisig-plugin/packages/artifacts/README.md

 2. Install its dependencies.
 3. Compile the contracts using Hardhat.
 4. Generate their ABI.
-5. Extract their ABI into on `src/abi/*.json`.
+5. Extract their ABI and embed it into on `src/abi.ts`.
-6. Generate a TypeScript file exporting each contract's ABI: `src/abi.ts`

 ### Publish to NPM